 But what happens if your communiqués are more news-oriented?
 In the case of product news, be on time with it: either first with the announcement or after an expected time demoing the thing.
 Personally, I subscribe to two web vendors because I can either expect one to be first with tech gadget news or the other to chime in with a review within a week of its release.
 It’s easy: I trust them because they literally deliver.

 Macy Gray Knew It and Wasn’t Afraid of It

 Maybe you don’t sing as well as Macy Gray, but you definitely are as committed to your career too.
-At the moment that you’ve got your customers’ individual or collective attentions, take the time to announce that you’re sending something special their way.
+At the moment that you’ve got your customers’ individual or collective attention, take the time to announce that you’re sending something special their way.
 Okay, so wearing a dress at your place of business that says, “MY WEEKLY NEWSLETTER DROPS EACH TUESDAY, READ IT!” might be a bit over the top.
 But having small, tasteful line-of-sight signage in your store serves as a friendly reminder to your customers that you’ve got something extra for them beyond today’s transaction.
-If you’re not brick and mortar, unobtrusive pop up light boxes (or even simple text) on your website can be a good way to announce your announcements.
+If you’re not brick-and-mortar, unobtrusive pop-up light boxes (or even simple text) on your website can be a good way to announce your announcements.

 Do Your Part and Start at the Start

 Perhaps the best place to start these expectations is in the sign-up process.
 If you’re using online sign-up boxes, state what you’re sending and when it can be expected, as in, “Sign up here to get our weekly deals bulletin every Monday in your inbox.”
 If you’re collecting names at a trade show or special event, put the promise on the sign-up forms or commit to the schedule before you show up.
 This way, you’ll have great confidence in what you’re going to say BEFORE you open up your mouth and start selling.